pyigm/pyigm/docs/dlasurvey.rst

 ======

 By default, the Class loads pre-evaluated fits for various DLA quantities.
-These are drawn from the litertaure and are summarized in this Table:
+These are drawn from the literature and are summarized in this Table:

 ========== =============================  =================== =====================================